Tropical Storm Choi-wan (2021): Meteorological history

 Choi-wan intensified further in the Philippine Sea and the JTWC had determined that the depression strengthened into a tropical storm.
 Later on, the Japan Meteorological Agency also upgraded the system into a tropical storm, and the storm was then named Choi-wan.
+(Note: The name Choi-wan (Cantonese: 彩雲, [t͡sʰɔːi˨˥ wɐn˨˩]) was contributed by Hong Kong and literally means "colorful cloud" in Cantonese.)
 Choi-wan's center was exposed due to a tropical upper tropospheric trough from the northeast, inducing shear on the system.
 The system continued to move northwestward before taking a west-northwestward track while continuing to struggle from moderate shear.
 At 20:30 PHT (01:30 UTC), Choi-wan struck Sulat, Eastern Samar as a minimal tropical storm.
 Midway through its transit through the Philippines, the JTWC then downgraded it into a tropical depression.

 It then made a second landfall on the municipality of Cataingan on the island of Masbate at 17:00 UTC on June 1 before it made another landfall in Balud at 19:30 UTC, still in the province.
 It traversed the Sibuyan Sea then made a fourth landfall in the island of Romblon, Romblon at 00:00 UTC on the next day.
 It crossed the Romblon Pass before making a fifth landfall in the municipality of San Agustin, fifty minutes after the previous one, still in the province.
 Choi-wan then headed northwest while struggling to reorganize under the waters of the Tablas Strait, and then making a sixth landfall in Pola, Oriental Mindoro at 06:00 UTC.
 It traversed the island of Mindoro with the system being disorganized again before exiting into the Verde Island Passage.
 Choi-wan then made a seventh landfall in Marincaban Island, Tingloy, Batangas at 11:20 UTC.
 Continuing to move northwestward, the system made an eighth and final landfall in the Calatagan Peninsula in Batangas at 12:00 UTC on June 2 before exiting back into the South China Sea.
 Despite the system being predicted to dissipate in the area, warm sea surface temperatures aided Choi-wan to restrengthen to a tropical storm at 03:00 UTC on the next day.